Pakistani goods face reduced 19pc US tariff as Trump hits dozens of countries with steep duties

 The administration also teased that more trade deals were in the pipeline as it seeks to close trade deficits and boost domestic factories.

-According to the executive order, if a trading partner fails to take “adequate steps” to address the tariffs or retaliates against the US, Commerce Secretary Howard Lutnick and Trade Representative Jamieson Greer, in coordination with the appropriate senior officials, shall recommend additional action.
+According to the executive order, if a trading partner fails to take “adequate steps” to address the tariffs or retaliates against the US, the commerce secretary and trade representative, in coordination with the appropriate senior officials, shall recommend additional action.

 Facing a Friday deadline of his making, the Republican president has tapped emergency powers, pressured foreign leaders, and pressed ahead with trade policies that sparked a market sell-off when they were first announced in April.